NohaHaneen/PAT-Open-MPI-Project/README.md

 ## Pydriller :

-task4.py : python script to analyse the authors contributing,number of files added or modified
+task4.py : python script to analyse the authors contributing,number of files added or modified.

 gen-figures : generated plots for task2,3 and task4